DavidNguyen1812/Cyberbot/README.md

 ├── Files
 │   ├── Configurations
 │   │   ├── CyberBotConfig.json                   # Cyberbot Configuration to securely store user admin account authentication and Discord server admin acess, chat channels in server that Cyberbot not authorized to monitor, and scanning functionality
-│   │   └── OneTimeResetPasswordToken.json        # Temporary stored a user requested password reset token
+│   │   └── OneTimeToken.json                     # Temporary stored a user requested password reset and email confirmation token
 │   ├── HashedSignatures
 │   │   ├── CleanSHA256Signatures.json            # Stored the SHA256 hashes of all the files and URLs already been scanned by Cyberbot as safe
 │   │   └── MaliciousSHA256Signatures.json        # Stored the SHA256 hashes of all the files and URLs already been scanned by Cyberbot as malicious